Compositional Chain-of-Thought Prompting for Large Multimodal Models: Experiments and Results

 \subsection{Implementation Details}

-We implemented {\smodel} using PyTorch~\cite{paszke2019pytorch}, and the code will be released upon acceptance.
+We implemented {\smodel} using PyTorch~\cite{paszke2019pytorch}.
 In order to obtain pre-trained models which we evaluated our method, we used each model's respective official implementation.
 While the compute and memory requirements differ between models, our prompting method needs only the infrastructure necessary for running inference on these models.
-For more information, please refer to Supplementary in~\Secref{supp:impl}.
+Refer to Supplementary in~\Secref{supp:impl} for more information.